jethornton/flexgui/docs/source/controls.rst

 Coordinate System Controls
 --------------------------

-A QPushButton can be used to clear the curren cooridnate system (0) or any one of the 9 coordinate systems with (1-9).
-To clear the G92 coordinate system use (10) as the index.
+A QPushButton can be used to clear the curren cooridnate system by using 0 as the index or any one of the 9 coordinate systems with (1-9).

+To clear the G92 coordinate system use 10 as the index.

 .. csv-table:: Coordinate System Buttons
    :width: 100%
    :align: center

 	**Control Function**, **Object Name**
-	Clear Current G5x, clear_coord_(0)
+	Clear Current G5x, clear_coord_0
 	Clear G5x Coordinate System, clear_coord_(1-9)
-	Clear G92 Coordinate System, clear_coord_(10)
+	Clear G92 Coordinate System, clear_coord_10

 Options
 -------